Let an Alameda County DUI Lawyer Protect Your Rights

 Driving under the influence (DUI) is among the most common criminal charges in California.
 It results in more arrests than any other criminal offense.
 The frequency of these arrests promotes the assumption that a conviction is certain.
 In reality, there are many ways to challenge an arrest.
 With the right Alameda County DUI lawyer, you could avoid a conviction and end up without a mark on your record.

 DUI might not seem as serious as the most severe offenses like homicide or burglary, but California prosecutors still aggressively pursue convictions.
 Because of the stigma associated with drunk driving, there is pressure to convict someone accused of this offense even when the evidence against them is weak.
 At Berkowitz Law, we focus on building the strongest defense possible on your behalf.
-Reach out to learn how our Alameda County DUI lawyers may be able to help you.
+Reach out to learn how a DUI lawyer may be able to help you.

 What is the BAC for Drunk Driving Charges in California?